 Last but definitely not least, I share a very happy life with my husband of 13 years, David.
 David gifted me with a step-son when we married who is now 24 years old.
 I am happier in my home life than I ever thought possible, being a survivor of childhood abuse and neglect.
 We understand each other very well, work hard to keep our marriage healthy and I can’t imagine having lived such a joyful life without him.

-Get to know my work better by viewing a few of my most beloved posts:
+Get to know my work better by viewing my all-time top five posts (by views):